-Studies around the world emphasise the existence of over 70 organic factors (diseases, syndromes etc), and additional external factors (accidents, trauma) which cause deafblindness.
+Studies around the world emphasize the existence of over 70 organic factors (diseases, syndromes etc.), and additional external factors (accidents, trauma) which cause deafblindness.

 The highest frequency causes are:

 Unknown causes (generating multiple congenital anomalies), including premature birth.